Learn about actual and potential costs

 Buyers should provide the date and time when proposals are due and when award information will be available.

 Buyers should include the RFP schedule and expected timeline for product delivery.

 Evaluate major factors to mitigate risk

 The supply chain risk for flow measurement instrumentation is moderate.
 Most of the supply chain risk stems from upstream suppliers.
-Major first-tier suppliers, including sensor manufacturers, metal suppliers, and circuit board and electronic component manufacturers, provide the components needed to build flow measurement devices.
-These suppliers have low to moderate...
+Major first tier suppliers, including sensor manufacturers, metal suppliers, and circuit board and electronic component manufacturers, provide the components needed to build flow measurement devices.
+These suppliers have low to...
 Subscribe to learn more.